Ramanujan Coverings of Graphs: On Pairs Satisfying and and Further Applications

 In this section we elaborate the combinatorial consequences of Theorem \ref{thm:gamma-pi-one-sided-rmnjn-covering} stating that if $\left(\Gamma,\pi\right)$ satisfies both $\left({\cal P}1\right)$ and $\left({\cal P}2\right)$, then there is a one-sided Ramanujan $\left(\Gamma,\pi\right)$-covering of $G$ whenever $G$ is finite with no loops.
 Corollary \ref{cor:pairs with both P1 and P2} tells us exactly what pairs satisfy the conditions of the theorem.
 The most interesting consequence, based on the pair $\left(S_{r},std\right)$, was already stated as Theorem \ref{thm:Every-graph-has-one-sided-d-ram-cover}: every $G$ as above has a one-sided Ramanujan $r$-covering for every $r$.

-Another interesting application stems from one-dimensional representations (item $\left(3\right)$ in Theorem \ref{thm:shepahrd-todd}): \begin{cor} For every $m\in\mathbb{Z}_{\ge2}$ and every loopless \footnote{In this special case it is actually possible to prove the result even for graphs with loops: the proof of Proposition \ref{prop:avg-char-poly-of-random-coverings-is-real-rooted} does not break. } finite graph $G$, there is a labeling of the oriented edges of $G$ by $m$-th roots of unity (with $\gamma\left(-e\right)=\gamma\left(e\right)^{-1}$, as usual), such that the resulting spectrum is one-sided Ramanujan. \end{cor} Of course, the result for $m$ follows from the result for $m'$ whenever $1\ne m'|m$.
+Another interesting application stems from one-dimensional representations (item $\left(3\right)$ in Theorem \ref{thm:shepahrd-todd}): \begin{cor} For every $m\in\mathbb{Z}_{\ge2}$ and every loopless\footnote{In this special case it is actually possible to prove the result even for graphs with loops: the proof of Proposition \ref{prop:avg-char-poly-of-random-coverings-is-real-rooted} does not break.} finite graph $G$, there is a labeling of the oriented edges of $G$ by $m$-th roots of unity (with $\gamma\left(-e\right)=\gamma\left(e\right)^{-1}$, as usual), such that the resulting spectrum is one-sided Ramanujan. \end{cor}

+Of course, the result for $m$ follows from the result for $m'$ whenever $1\ne m'|m$.
 For $m=2$ this is the main result of \cite{MSS13}.
 As this corollary deals only with one-dimensional representations, the original proof of \cite{MSS13} can be relatively easily adapted to show it.
-This was noticed also by \cite{liu2014signatures}.
+This was noticed also by \cite{liu2020signatures}.

 Recall that all irreducible representations of abelian groups are one-dimensional.
 Therefore, given an abelian group $\Gamma$ and a finite graph $G$, there is a $\Gamma$-labeling of $G$ which yields a one-sided Ramanujan $\left(\Gamma,\pi\right)$-covering for any irreducible representation $\pi$ of $\Gamma$.
 However, this certainly does not guarantee the existence of a single $\Gamma$-labeling which is ``Ramanujan'' for all irreducible representations simultaneously.
 In fact, such a $\Gamma$-labeling does not exist in general -- see Remark \ref{remark:abelian groups}.